Internet University – a Free Guide to the Best Free Online Courses

 Udacity a powerful new operation founded by the legendary professor Sebastian Thrun.
 Udacity has a new category of paid courses with projects, code review and feedback, personal coaching and certificates.
 Surprisingly, the courses are priced PER MONTH so you can save money by working fast!
 Udacity is very well–connected in the tech world, and they know how to make your résumé shine.
 Udacity will continue to offer free top–notch courses.
 They've been created on the modern (Salman Khan) paradigm: short video segments followed by a question.
 Udacity courses are open-enrollment with no deadlines.
 Another plus is the friendly, talented and experienced Sebastian Thrun himself.
 He and Salman Khan are the expert veterans of this young discipline.

-Khan Academy "244 million lessons delivered" by Salman Khan; more than MIT or Stanford!
+Khan Academy: more lessons delivered by Salman Khan than by MIT or Stanford!
 4,100 videos available.
 Khan invented the MOOC!
 He's one of the best.

 Canvas Network collects online courses, much like this site does, with more complete listings but without ratings.